rishabh876/RoundedImageView/README.md

 ### Limitations
 - Android Studio does not display rounded corner in Layout Preview
 - Borders are not supported at the moment.
-Pull request are welcomed.
+Pull requests are welcomed.
 - Shadows are not supported at the moment.
-- RTL support is present.
+- RTL support is not present.

 ### How to use
 ```